-French Real Estate Agents
+France Real Estate Agents

 More than 8,000 French real estate agents belong to FNAIM (Fédération Nationale de l’Immobilier), a recognized professional body.
 FNAIM can provide you with a list of member agents in your chosen area.
 The organization’s website has a comprehensive list of agents as well as a database detailing properties available in any given area.
-The FNAIM network includes some expat English real estate agents who have relocated to France.
+The FNAIM network includes expat British real estate agents who have relocated to France.
 Obviously, the British house-buying system is not the same as that in North America, but these agents are used to answering questions—in English—about how the process works for buying real estate in France.

-Buying French Real Estate
+Buying Real Estate in France

 Buying real estate in France is not a difficult process.
-In most cases, the procedure is completed within two to three months:
+In most cases, the procedure is completed within two to three months.

 The agent will draw up an initial contract of sale, or a compromis de vente.
 Remember, unless you are completely au fait with the process, we recommend that you get your own lawyer and/or an independent notary to look it over before you sign it.